Monday, October 28, 2019

 A cardinal feature of the Donald Trump presidency, historians might someday declare, was policy announcements via tweet.
 Perhaps inspired by this American peculiarity, four statisticians in the UK choose to divine worldwide policies toward the elderly by using Twitter.
 They randomly selected 1,200 from a total of 185,258 English-language tweets they collected which contained the term “ageing,” “old age,” older people,” or “elderly.”

 What the researchers found after analysis was a largely negative view of seniors on social media.
 The elderly are portrayed as incompetent and unattractive.
 The findings supported prior research which added descriptions such as suspicious, intolerant, and rigid.
 Many of the tweets did describe old age as bringing wisdom and kindness.
-But reports of helping the aged seemed based more in acknowledging their fragility than in showing them respect.
+But reports of helping the aged seemed based more in acknowledging their fragility than in respecting their skills.

 The disempowerment expressed in all this can have life-or-death consequences, according to the researchers.
-When the policies of others affect seniors’ perceptions of themselves, older adults with positive views of aging live a median average of almost eight years longer than do those with less positive self-perceptions.
+When the policies of others affect seniors’ perceptions of themselves, older adults with positive views of aging live eight years longer, on average, than do those with less positive self-perceptions.
 Beyond this, if the major motivator for assisting seniors arises from pity for their fragility, those who begin to become empowered are at risk of losing offers of assistance.

 Let’s correct these international problems by cultivating respect for aging’s upsides.
 Based on their analyses, the researchers suggest one method is to embrace the term “older persons” and avoid the term “elderly,” which is currently used much more often to refer to the same age demographic.